The 9 Best Financial Books for Beginners

 The author, Robert Kiyosaki, grew up in Hawaii.
 In his story, he discusses his real dad, whom he refers to as “poor dad”.
 He’s an educated man with a job, but has struggled financially his entire life.

 His best friend’s dad, or his “rich dad”, did not have a formal education but was able to build a business that blossomed and helped him to become one of the wealthiest men in Hawaii.

 In Rich Dad, Poor Dad, Robert compares the two mens’ methods and money mindsets to show us how to question our thought process when it comes to money, investing in the stock market, real estate, and employment.
 For me, this is one of the best financial books when it comes to learning about investments.

-There you have it, the 9 best personal finance books that aren’t Dave Ramsey.
+There you have it, the 9 best financial books for beginners to learn about finances.
 Don’t forget you can pick up free personal finance books at the library as well.
 Did your favorite make the list?
 If not, throw me a comment below on which ones I’ve missed that should be added!